 The precision with which the electron can be located, Delta x, is defined by the resolving power of the microscope,

-It appears that by making λ small, that is why we choose γ-ray, and by making sin θ large, Delta x can be made as small as desired.
-But, according to the uncertainty principle, we can do so only at the expense of our knowledge of x-component of electron momentum.
+It appears that by making λ small, we choose γ-ray, and by making sin θ large, Delta x can be made as small as desired.
+But, according to the uncertainty principle, we can do so only at the expense of our knowledge of the x-component of electron momentum.

-In order to record the Compton scattered photon by the microscope, the photon must stay in the cone of angle θ and hence its x-component of the momentum can vary within ±(h/λ) sin θ.
-This implies, the magnitude of the recoil momentum of the electron is uncertain by
+In order to record the Compton scattered photon by the microscope, the photon must stay in the cone of angle θ, and hence its x-component of the momentum can vary within ±(h/λ) sin θ.
+This implies that the magnitude of the recoil momentum of the electron is uncertain by

 The product of the uncertainty yields,